regardt15/sunsip/README.md

       ansible-playbook -i inventory.yaml home.yaml

+# Onboarding
 - Homeassistant is now available at: http://your_host_ip:8123/  where your_host_ip is the one in inventory.yaml
+- Once logged in and done with basic onboarding add an integration for mosquitto:
+  - Go to Settings, Integrations
+  - Click Add Integration button
+  - Search for MQTT, and inside there MQTT (without anything after it)
+  - In config options, type mosquitto for the broker name, leave all other options defaulted

 # Docker cheat-sheet
 - sudo docker container ls                           # List running containers